scoobybejesus/cryptools/InputFile_CSV.md

 1. The first account must be given number `1`, and each additional account must count up sequentially.
 2. `Proceeds` is the value of the transaction (measured in the home currency), whether spent, received, or exchanged.
-It is **required** in order to properly calculate income/expense/gain/loss.
+It is **required** in order to properly calculate income/expense/gain/loss, and it's always a positive number.
 3. `Proceeds` must have a period as the decimal separator (`1,000.00` not `1.000,00`) and must not contain the ticker or symbol (USD or $).
 4. Margin quote account `ticker`s must be followed by an underscore and the base account ticker (i.e., `BTC_xmr`).
 5. Only home currency accounts can have negative balances.
 Non-margin crypto accounts may not go negative at any time.
 (Exception: crypto margin accounts may go negative.)
+6. There is now experimental support for values/quantities being in 'Accounting'/'comma' format, meaning negative numbers may be surrounded in parentheses.

 As you can see, most of the rules can generally be ignored.
 In fact, the only tricky field is the `proceeds` column, but even that becomes second nature soon enough.